Skip to content

 • Agent: polish

-When reflection is enabled, you may also see:
+When the agent definition includes reflection rounds, you may also see:

 File Management Commands

-TeXRA provides several commands for managing generated files:
+TeXRA provides several commands for managing generated files, accessible from the main interface or the ProgressBoard:

 Pack

-The "Pack" button organizes output files into a structured history folder:
+The "Pack" button () snapshots the run's task storage folder into a structured history folder:

 1. Creates a timestamped directory in the "History" folder

-2. Moves all relevant output files and logs
+2. Copies all relevant output files, logs, and mirrored dependencies

 3. Preserves the relationship between input and output files